Government Grants Help Defray College Expenses

 For example, if you get an education degree in California, you could have your loans reduced by as much as $19,000 after you graduate if you work in a low-income area, or teach a subject for which there aren’t enough teachers.
 In many parts of the country, there are grants specifically designed for adult students who didn’t get a college education in their youth, for disabled students, and for African-Americans, Hispanics, and Native Americans.

 Your state government offices or student-aid website will have details about the state grants that might be available to you.
-In many cases, you can apply for student aid online.
+In many cases, you can request student aid online.

 Many colleges administer privately funded grant programs.
 In additional to serving as a form of supplementary aid for needy students, institutional grants are sometimes used by colleges to attract students with exceptional academic records or athletic abilities.
 If you think your amazing athletic skills or perfect math scores may be of interest to a particular school, check to see whether the school has an institutional grant program that applies to you.